frconor-ebook/meditations/_posts/2025-04-08-the-sacrament-of-growth-and-mercy.md

 You\'ve given me the possibility of such, and that\'s much more important than being a material or dollar millionaire, because "all those things of this world pass away" (1 John 2:17), but the spiritual treasures last forever.

-Now, Lord, let\'s place that possibility within reach.
-If ever we lose the treasure of the *state of grace*, it\'s very good that we try to get back into the state of grace as soon as possible, because we have that sense of treasure.
+Our Lord has placed that possibility within reach.
+If ever we lose the treasure of the state of grace, it\'s very good that we try to get back into the state of grace as soon as possible, because we have that sense of treasure.

 Also, we know from experience that the Sacrament of Confession is "the sacrament of joy" (Pope Francis, *Meeting with Young People*, September 14, 2021).
 It brings joy and peace to our soul.
 Everything bad or ugly in our soul has been washed away.